bytesbysophie/data-illustration-2023-sdc-conf/README.md

-# Data Illustration for the Social Develeopers Club Conference 2023
+# Data Illustration for the Social Developers Club Conference 2023

 ## Setup
 _The setup is based on the project template from Three.js Journey by Bruno Simon_